latrop/sdss_downloader/README.md

     python ./sdss_downloader.py gri -i mygalaxies.dat -r 0.5 -s

-downloades all fields within 0.5 arcminutes for objects from file 'mygalaxies.dat' in filters g, r and i.
+downloades all fields within 0.5 arcminutes for objects from file 'mygalaxies.dat' in filters g, r and i and creates scripts to concatenate ajacent fields.